-https://wirral-self.achieveservice.com/service/Children\and\families\request\for\support\form
+https://wirral-self.achieveservice.com/service/Children and families request for support form

-- 10 SAFER WORKFORCE AND MANAGING ALLEGATIONS AGAINST STAFF AND VOLUNTEERS (This procedure is detailed in Appendix C, Section 4) - 10.1 We will prevent people who pose risks to children from working in our school by ensuring that all individuals working in any capacity at our school have been subjected to safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2020.
+- 10 SAFER WORKFORCE AND MANAGING ALLEGATIONS AGAINST STAFF AND VOLUNTEERS (This procedure is detailed in Appendix document) - 10.1 We will prevent people who pose risks to children from working in our school by ensuring that all individuals working in any capacity at our school have been subjected to safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, <a href="September 2021.
 In addition to obtaining the DBS certificate described, anyone who is appointed to carry out teaching work will require an additional check to ensure they are not prohibited from teaching.
-See Appendix C.